thirtytwobits/the-cmake-preset-matrix/tryme/index.rst

     - object[string, array[string]]
     - This is where the magic happens.
 Parameters define each dimension of a matrix and it is the cartesian product of each of these parameter lists that `TCPM`_ uses to generate new presets.
+  * - ``"shape-parameters"``
+    - no
+    - object[string, array[string]]
+    - The same as parameters except these are not used to create presets but, for any presets created, are used to instatiate parameterized shapes for each preset.
   * - ``"shape"``
     - no
     - object[string, object]
-    - Shapes act like templates for parameters.
-Each shape is used when a given parameter is part of a new preset definition to append additional data to the preset object. ``"cacheVariables"``, for example, can be defined for new presets using shapes.
+    - Shapes act like templates for parameters and shape-parameters.
+Each shape is used when a given parameter is part of a new preset definition to append additional data to the preset object. ``"cacheVariables"``, for example, can be defined for new presets using shapes whereas worflow steps can be defined using shape-parameterized shapes.

 In our example we generated every posible configuration needed to build a project for three different toolchains using three different C++ standards.
 Let's suppose we want to run these build presets using Github Actions.
 We'd find that